zorbaTheRainy/tailscale-docker-mod/README.md

 ### Changes

 * removed the installation of `iptables`, which was causing the error `failed: could not setup netfilter: could not create new netfilter: could not get iptables version: exit status 1`.
 This forces `tailscaled --tun=userspace-networking`.  `TAILSCALE_USE_IPTABLES` will revert this change.
+* better detection of true/false ENVs (e.g., `TAILSCALE_USE_SSH`).
+Instead of merely checking if the ENV exists, it now checks if the ENV has a value that means `true` (TRUE is '1', 'true', or 't' (case insensative); all else is FALSE).
-* added the ENV `TAILSCALE_FURTHER_FLAGS` which is a more elegant way of adding `tailscale up <flags>` than overloading the other ENV with your desired, unsupported flag.
+* added the ENV `TAILSCALE_FURTHER_FLAGS` which is a more elegant way of adding `tailscale up <flags>` than overloading another ENV with your desired, unsupported flag.
-* added the ENV `TAILSCALE_AUTO_UPDATE` to enable upgrading Tailscale.
+* added the ENV `TAILSCALE_AUTO_UPDATE` to enable automatically upgrading Tailscale.
 * added the ENV `TAILSCALE_STATEFUL_FILTERING` which sets `tailscale up --stateful-filtering`.
-Addresses the issue: [No longer working #24](https://github.com/tailscale-dev/docker-mod/issues/24) (chukysoria)
+Addresses the issue: [No longer working #24](https://github.com/tailscale-dev/docker-mod/issues/24) (chukysoria).
-* added `wget` fallback option in response to issue [Mod fails to initialize due to slow CURL #27](https://github.com/tailscale-dev/docker-mod/issues/27) (pandalanax)
+* added `wget` fallback option in response to issue [Mod fails to initialize due to slow CURL #27](https://github.com/tailscale-dev/docker-mod/issues/27) (pandalanax).
-* merged edits from [chukysoria/docker-tailscale-mod](https://github.com/chukysoria/docker-tailscale-mod) and [pandalanax/docker-mod](https://github.com/pandalanax/docker-mod)
+* merged edits from [chukysoria/docker-tailscale-mod](https://github.com/chukysoria/docker-tailscale-mod) and [pandalanax/docker-mod](https://github.com/pandalanax/docker-mod).
 * fixed a typo in `TAILSCALE_BE_EXIT_NODE`, issue: [Incorrect Exit node environment variables #6](https://github.com/tailscale-dev/docker-mod/issues/6).  **Note**: `tailscale/tailscale` ([DockerHub](https://hub.docker.com/r/tailscale/tailscale)) is a better option if all you want is an exit node.
-* updated README
+* updated README.

 ## Configuration